-Gable dormers, also known as doghouse-style, are commonly found on roofs that have a steep pitch and have an angle.
-Gable dormers are an attractive and cost-effective add-on that can let more light into your home.
+Gable dormers are the most common type of dormer and are typically found on roofs that have a steep pitch and an angle.
+These dormers are an attractive and cost-effective add-on that can let more light into your home.

 Shed dormers are a bigger investment with benefits like increased square footage.
 Some people find shed dormers are the best way to add headroom and space to smaller homes.

 A combination of a shed and gable dormer is a Nantucket dormer.
 For this type of upgrade, roofing pros erect two gable dormers and connect them with a shed dormer.

 Several components factor into the overall cost of your dormer addition.
 Below, we’ll discuss all of those factors in more detail.

 You might feel tempted to DIY this project, but adding a dormer is best left to a pro.
 Roofing contractors vary in how they estimate the cost of labor.
 Typically, a professional roofing contractor will charge a flat rate—about 20% to 30% of the total project cost—or an average hourly rate of $35 to $55 per hour.

 The type of roof you have will factor into the cost of your dormer.
 It generally costs less to install a dormer in a home with an attic because it serves as an extension of the space.
 Attic dormers cost between $75 and $120 per square foot.